ylow/turicreate/userguide/clustering/kmeans.md

 Total training time (seconds)   : 0.3387

 Accessible fields               :
-   cluster_id                   : An SFrame containing the cluster assignments. cluster_info                 : An SFrame containing the cluster centers.
+   cluster_id                   : An XFrame containing the cluster assignments. cluster_info                 : An XFrame containing the cluster centers.
 ```

 The model summary shows the training method here is "minibatch" with our